jameslawler/notes/docs/portuguese/verbs/todo/costumar.md

 1. Descreva a sua rotina diária.
 Describe your daily routine.
 2. Qual é um hábito incomum que você tem?
 What is an unusual habit you have?
-3. Qual é o hábito que você deseja iniciar no ano novo?
+3. Qual é o hábito que você desejaria iniciar no ano novo?
 What is a habit you want to start in the new year?